Rebounding strengthens lungs in a variety of ways, from improved function to increased capacity.

 Increased Lung and Breathing Capacity

 Starting in our mid-20s, as we age, our lung capacity will start to slowly deteriorate, particularly if we haven’t been keeping our lungs active through exercise.
-Rebounding is a great way to reverse the deterioration, and instead, slowly be able to increase your lung capacity, and improve your breathing.
+Rebounding is a great exercise to reverse the deterioration, and instead, slowly be able to increase your lung capacity, and improve your breathing.

 Improved Valve Function